metasfresh/metasfresh/README.md

 - Then you should run node server by:
 > npm start

-### Build
+### Production environment
+When running in production mode you will need to build the static version of the app and serve it from an http-compatible server.
+Here's a quick guide how you can run production mode locally.

+#### Building
-In case of static version building execute (you are going need Webpack installed globally):
+In case of static version building execute (you are going need [Webpack](https://www.npmjs.com/package/webpack) installed [globally](https://webpack.js.org/guides/installation/#global-installation)):
 > webpack --config webpack.prod.js

 And after that we need `config.js` in `dist` folder
 > cp /config.js.dist /dist/

+#### Running
+The easiest way to test production build is by serving it via a simple [htt(https://www.npmjs.com/package/http-server) server.
+You can install it globally with npm :
+> npm install http-server -g

+and then run it pointing to your dist folder:
+> http-server ./dist

+Now open your browser and go to `localhost:8080` to see the application running.

 ### Contribution